petsc/petsc/doc/faq/index.rst

 bit of a mystery what decisions get made sometimes.
 There may be compiler flags in some circumstances that can affect this.

-Why Is Newton'S Method (SNES) Not Converging, Or Converges Slowly?
+Why is Newton's method (SNES) not converging, or converges slowly?
 ------------------------------------------------------------------

 Newton's method may not converge for many reasons, here are some of the most common: